marcelocarlos/multikv/README.md

 ### Local

 The `local` backend allows `multikv` to use a local filesystem as the key/value storage layer.
-See the example above to see it in practice.
+See the [example usage](#example-usage) we provided earlier see it in practice.

 ### GCS

 The `gcs` backend allows `multikv` to use Google Cloud Storage (GCS) as the key/value storage layer.
-To use it, you can use the example we provided above and just backend, for example:
+To use it, you can tweak the [example usage](#example-usage) we provided earlier and change backend, for example:

 ```go
 import (